 Films must follow a specific set of rules in order to qualify for Dogme 95 status.

 - All filming must be done on-location.
-Props and sets are not allowed, if a particular prop is neccesary for the story, the location chosen must come equipped with this prop.
+Props and sets are not allowed; if a particular prop is necessary for the story, the location chosen must come equipped with this prop.